makersquare/apply/pairing_session_prep/lets_go_for_a_ride.md

 ----

 I don't know about you, but I have a major problem with this **setup** (Excuse the pun).
-But really, if someone wants to use our class, they would have to know that they can't use the method to_s without running setup first.
+But really, if someone wants to use our class, they would have to know that they can't use the method `get_info` without running setup first.
 Keeping arbitrary rules for your classes is a bad practice!

 ## Initialize